guanq819/guanq819.github.io/_pages/about.md

 Biography:
 =====
-Hui Chen is currently a Ph.D. student at King Abdullah University of Science and Technology (KAUST).
+Hui Chen is currently a Ph.D. student in Electrical Engineering at King Abdullah University of Science and Technology (KAUST), Thuwal, Saudi Arabia.
+He received the B.S. degree in electrical engineering from Beijing Forestry University, Beijing, China, in 2013, and the M.S.
+Degree in computer engineering from the University of Chinese Academy of Sciences (UCAS), Beijing, China, in 2016.
+His current research interests include Positioning & Localization, Machine Learning for Signal Processing, DOA estimation and stochastic optimization.

 What is new:
 =====
+**2020-06:**  Paper "Air-writing via Receiver Array Based Ultrasonic Source Localization" accepted to Eusipto 2020, Amsterdam, Netherlands
-**2020-06:**  One paper accepted to Eusipto 2020, Amsterdamasdf **2019-02:**  One poster accepted to IEEE VR 2019.
+**2020-05:**  One paper accepted to IEEE Transactions on Instrumentation and Measurement **2020-04:**  One paper accepted to IEEE Wireless Communications Letters **2019-02:**  One poster accepted to IEEE VR 2019.
 **2019-02:**  Completed Taqadam Bootcamp.
 **2019-01:**  Our startup selected into the [Taqadam](https://innovation.kaust.edu.sa/taqadam/) Pre-Accelerator phase from 518 applications.